shnwc/openenclave/docs/DesignDocs/Attestation_API_Proposal.md

   host-side services for SGX quote generation.

-The OE SDK V0.10 release will have enclave-side plugins for verification of SGX local and ECDSA evidences, and host-side plugins for verification of SGX ECDSA evidences.
+The OE SDK V0.10 release will have enclave-side plugins for verification of SGX local and ECDSA evidence, and host-side plugins for verification of SGX ECDSA evidence.
 These plugins will be implemented by a single set of plugin libraries, composed of:
 - One enclave-side SGX evidence verification plugin library.
   - It implements the enclave-side OE SDK public API function